Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Introduction

-To tackle this vulnerability, several backdoor mitigation techniques have been proposed, including for multimodal models \citep{bansal2023cleanclip,li2021antibackdoor, safeclip, roclip}.
-These approaches either attempt to detect and filter the poisoned datapoints \citep{li2021antibackdoor,safeclip, roclip} or finetune the backdoored model using a specialized loss function on a smaller, \emph{guaranteed} clean image-text paired dataset.
-The latter approach helps the model to forget the association between the trigger patch and the target label, while still maintaining the learned associations for benign datapoints, e.g. CleanCLIP \citep{bansal2023cleanclip}.
+Several backdoor mitigation techniques have been proposed for multimodal models \citep{bansal2023cleanclip,li2021antibackdoor, safeclip, roclip} to tackle this vulnerability.
+These approaches either attempt to detect and filter the poisoned datapoints during the pre-training \citep{li2021antibackdoor,safeclip, roclip} or finetune the given backdoored model using a specialized loss function on a smaller, \emph{guaranteed} to be clean image-text paired dataset.
+The latter approach helps the model to \emph{forget} the association between the trigger patch and the target label while still maintaining the learned associations for benign datapoints, e.g., CleanCLIP \citep{bansal2023cleanclip}.
 CleanCLIP proposes to finetune a backdoored model using a combination of contrastive loss and self-supervised loss on a small dataset, free of backdoors, to clean the model.
-It is the state-of-the-art (SOTA) technique to clean a backdoored model, and obtain a low ASR ($\le5\%$) while not hurting its zero-shot classification accuracy; thereby achieving a successful cleaning of the model.
+It is the state-of-the-art (SOTA) technique to clean a backdoored model and obtain a low ASR ($\le5\%$) without hurting its zero-shot classification accuracy; thereby achieving a successful model cleaning.